ArkadiuszPabian/HackYeah2025/README.md

 # 🎮 HackYeah 2025

-> **Note:** This repository was archived on October 9, 2025, and is no longer actively developed.
+> **Note:** This repository was archived and is no longer actively developed.
 The project was created within 24 hours as part of the HackYeah 2025 hackathon and serves as a portfolio project for the team members.

 **Live Demo: [Open](http://hackyeah.site)**